marek1/lazyloaderslider/README.md

 - index.html contains the markup and initialization of the slider

 Change initialization parameter
-- ratio , i.e. 16:9 like so
-  ratioWidth : 16,
-  ratioHeight : 9

 - Image object, like so :
   images {